MicrosoftLearning/dp-420-cosmos-db-dev/instructions/17-denormalize.md

 To go to the code that you'll update for change feed, do the following:

-1. If it is not opened already, open Visual Studio Code, and open the *Program.cs* file in the *17-denormalize* folder.
+1. If it isn't opened already, open Visual Studio Code, and open the *Program.cs* file in the *17-denormalize* folder.

 ### Complete the code for change feed